 One week later I am on-site conducting my 5 back-to-back interviews with the leadership and am blowing them out of the water with my knowledge.
 Everything was going great UNTIL asked what my current total compensation package was with my employer.
 Let it be known that no one within this organization asked this question until now.
 Once I informed them of where I stood, things slowly began to turn south and at the end of my interview sessions was told “you are a great fit for this role but we are not sure you would be a fit for our culture”.
 This was obviously a BS excuse for them to save face with compensation PR.
 I am sure if my answer to the compensation question was 25k or 30k less than what I told them – I would have been made an offer.
 What a big waste of time and money for all parties involved.

-Interview Question – How do you deal with an employee that is not performing well?
-View Answer
+- How do you deal with an employee that is not performing well?
+1 Answer

-I applied through an employee referral and the process took 3+ weeks – interviewed at Netflix in February 2010.
+I applied through an employee referral.
+The process took 3+ weeks – interviewed at Netflix (Los Gatos, CA) in February 2010.

 People were more concerned about fireing people fast than hiring.